confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 ## Implementation

-#### ksqlDB
+### ksqlDB

 In the streaming database ksqlDB, every event/record has a system-column named `ROWTIME` representing the timestamp for the event, which defaults to the time at which the event was originally created by its [Event Source](../event-source/event-source.md).
 For example, when we create a ksqlDB `STREAM` or `TABLE` from an existing Kafka topic, then the timestamp embedded in a Kafka message is extracted and assigned to the event in ksqlDB. (cf. [CreateTime of a Kafka `ProducerRecord`](https://kafka.apache.org/28/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) and the [Kafka message format](http://kafka.apache.org/protocol.html)).

 Sometimes, this default behavior of ksqlDB is not what we want.
 Maybe the events have a custom data field containing their actual timestamps (e.g., some legacy data that has been around for a while was ingested into Kafka only recently, so we can't trust the `CreateTime` information in the Kafka messages because they are much newer than the original timestamps).
-To use a timestamp in the event payload itself, we can add a `WITH(TIMESTAMP='some-field')` clause when creating a stream or table, which instructs ksqlDB to then get the timestamp from the specified field in the record:
+To use a timestamp in the event payload itself, we can add a `WITH(TIMESTAMP='some-field')` clause when creating a stream or table, which instructs ksqlDB to get the timestamp from the specified field in the record:

 ```sql
 CREATE STREAM my_event_stream